ExpandNets: Linear Over-parameterization to Train Compact Convolutional Networks: ExpandNets

+Beacuse the weights of a fully-connected layer can naturally be represented in matrix form, our approach directly extends to such layers.
+That is, we can expand a fully-connected layer with $m$ input and $n$ output dimensions into $l$ layers as by noting that

+where we typically define $p_1 = rm$ and $p_i=rn$, $\forall i \neq 1$.
+In practice, considering the computational complexity of fully-connected layers, we advocate expanding each layer into only two or three layers with a small expansion rate.
+Note that this expansion is similar to that used in~\citep{AroraCH18}, which we discuss in more detail in the supplementary material.
+However, as will be shown by our experiments, expanding \emph{only} fully-connected layers, as in~\citep{AroraCH18}, does typically not yield a performance boost.
+By contrast, our two convolutional expansion strategies do.

-Overall, the strategies discussed above allow us to expand an arbitrary compact network into an equivalent deeper and wider one.
-Note that these strategies can be used independently or together.
-In any event, once the resulting ExpandNet is trained, it can be compressed back to the original compact architecture in a purely algebraic manner, that is, at absolutely no loss of information.
+Altogether, our strategies allow us to expand an arbitrary compact network into an equivalent deeper and wider one, and can be used independently or together.
+Once trained, the resulting ExpandNet can be contracted back to the original compact architecture in an algebraic manner, i.e., at no loss of information.
+Further implementation details are provided in the supplementary material.